 Case in point:

-How to Choose Swim Fins
+How to Choose the Best Swim Fins for You

 Picking out a pair of swim fins seems like a no-brainer–pick out the biggest, baddest pair of the bunch!